 Other insect pests of daylilies include aphids and slugs.

 Daylilies are not poisonous to humans and dogs but may cause serious harm to cats.
 The entire plant is toxic to cats, including the stem, leaves, and flowers.
 When ingested, daylilies may cause excessive drooling, vomiting, loss of appetite, and kidney failure (10).

-Meaning and Symbolism of Daylily Flowers
+Meaning and Symbolism

 Daylily flowers also symbolize motherhood, particularly in China, where it represents a mother’s devotion.